 A cool compress or gel pack may be applied for comfort following your treatment.
 After the procedure, sunscreen lotion will be applied to sun-exposed treated areas.
 You will be given an appointment for the next session.
 Any redness or swelling should resolve within a few days.

-All these condition can be treatable by using our Candela GentleYAG Laser
+These can be treatable by using our Candela GentleYAG Laser

 Does It Hurt?